CBEP-SoCB/CDO-Portland-Jetport_sum/Data/DATA_NOTES.md

 AUTO
 FM15 is nearly complete for most years

-'but we still have holes, especially in the latter half of the year for 1997-2002 or so.
+But we still have holes, especially in the latter half of the year for 1997-2002 or so.

 So, we need to do this in a more sophisticated way, which means reading it into R and manipulating it there to look for duplicates...